 Students in grades K-5 may not be dropped off at school earlier than 8:30 a.m.
-Students in grades K-5 must be picked up no later than 4:00 p.m.
+Students in grades 6-12 may not be dropped off earlier than 7:15 a.m.
+Students in grades 6-12 must be picked up (if not involved in an after school activity) no later than 3:00.
+Students in grades K-5 must be picked up no later than 4:00.

-If there is a change in how a student is getting home, families/guardians need to call the school office one hour before school gets out.
+If there is a change in how a student is getting home, parents/guardians need to call the school office one hour before school gets out.
 IACS cannot guarantee that the student will be notified of any changes in how they are getting home if phone calls are made after this time.